Belgium–Mexico relations: History

 In 1890 Belgium invested US$1.2 million to open a silver and copper mine in Michoacán.
 In 1900 Baron Moncheur, the Belgian Minister in Mexico, wrote a study of the conditions and resources of southern Mexican states while "contributing in great measure to the development of the commercial relations between Belgium and Mexico."
 In 1903 the National Railroad of Mexico, in which the Mexican Government had a large financial interest, opened a standard gauge line.
 The turning of the previous narrow gauge railroad into a standard gauge railroad was accomplished with 25,000 tons of rails from Belgium.
 By 1913 the National Railroad of Mexico was lobbying the government of Victoriano Huerta not to grant any further rights to the Belgian syndicate competing against them.
 Again in 1926 Belgium was shipping 1,000 tons of steel rails for the railroad.

 During World War II, Mexico closed its diplomatic legation in Brussels and moved its diplomatic staff to London where the Belgian government in exile was residing.
 In 1940 Belgian residents of Mexico supported Hubert Pierlot as Prime Minister of Belgium during the Nazi occupation.
 After the war, Mexico returned to having a resident diplomatic legation in Brussels and in 1954, both nations raised their diplomatic legations to embassies.
 That same year, Belgium opened its embassy in Mexico City on 5 June, 1954.

 In 1965, Belgian King Baudouin and Queen Fabiola paid a visit to Mexico.
 In 1973, Luis Echeverría Álvarez became the first Mexican President to visit Belgium.
 In 1999, Prime Minister Jean-Luc Dehaene became the first Belgian head-of-government to visit Mexico.
 There would be many more high-level visits between leaders of both nations.

 In 1980, Mexican protesters peacefully occupied both the Belgian and Danish embassies to demand freedom for political prisoners and better living conditions for Mexicans.

 In 2018, the Brussels' Flower Carpet featured cultural elements from the state of Guanajuato, Mexico, including symbolism from the Chupícuaro, Otomí and Purépecha cultures.
 In February 2019, Princess Astrid of Belgium paid a visit to Mexico where she led an economic mission to Mexico that included events in Mexico City and Monterrey and she met with President Andrés Manuel López Obrador.
 In 2023, 20 pre-hispanic artifacts were returned to Mexico from Belgium.

+In April 2026, Mexican Foreign Minister Roberto Velasco Álvarez paid a visit to Belgium and met with representatives of the European Union.